enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Now that the "Country" content type is installed, we can create new countries using the Content Manager.

 #.
 Select the "Hello World" site from the navigation tree
 #.
-Choose "New", and select "Country" from the list of content types.
+Choose "New" and select "Country" from the list of content types.
 #.
 Fill the form with the details of your favorite country and press save.

 TODO IMAGE